Bealby/magnet-fishing/README.md

 ---

-The aim of this Website is to provide a platform for fellow Magnet Fisherman to socialise, share fishing experiences and catches, so that enthusiasts can create a community and further develop their interest in this emerging sport.
+The aim of this Website is to provide a platform for fellow Magnet Fishers to socialise, share fishing experiences and catches, so that enthusiasts can create a community and further develop their interest in this emerging sport.

 The Website is specifically aimed at the Magnet Fishing community in Stockholm.
-It is a embryonic sport but growing extensively, and it is hoped that this Website will help participates come together, and fill a well needed gap.
+It is an embryonic sport but growing extensively, and it is hoped that this Website will help participates come together, and fill a well needed gap.